cdxcore.npshm#

 Linux and Windows.
 The returned object will call multiprocessing.shared_memory.SharedMemory.close()

-upon garbage collection, but not multiprocessing.shared_memory.SharedMemory.unlink()
+upon garbage collection, but not multiprocessing.shared_memory.SharedMemory.unlink().

 Linux

-to delete a shared file manually.
+is manually deleted.
+Call cdxcore.npshm.delete_shared_array() to delete a shared file manually.

 The amount of shared memory available on Linux is limited by default.

-to check available size.
-Modify /etc/fstab
+Use `findmnt -o AVAIL,USED /dev/shm to check available size.
+Modify /etc/fstab to amend.

 Windows